eclab/grains/cascade/README.md

 before Cascade overflows in its time computation and things go haywire.
 If you increase your BPM significantly, the number of hours will drop correspondingly.

 Also remember that MIDI runs at 3125 bytes per second.
-A typical MIDI message is 3 byes long, so you can at most have 1000 messages per second.
+A typical MIDI message is 3 bytes long, so you can at most have 1000 messages per second.
 A note needs a note-on and a note-off message, so this means you can play about 500 notes per second.
 If you increase your BPM dramatically, or have very heavy MIDI traffic, you may force cascade to output more notes than it is capable.